typelevel/scalacheck/examples/README.markdown

 Now you can go ahead and experiment by modifying the existing property or adding new ones. sbt will pick up any Scala file that contains ScalaCheck properties, if it is located somewhere under `src/test/scala`.
-Look at the existing fil `src/test/scala/Demo.scala` for inspiration.
+Look at the existing file `src/test/scala/Demo.scala` for inspiration.